 Consequences of Not Reporting to ICE as Scheduled

 As discussed above, if you decided to ignore the "Bag and Baggage" letter, ICE will refer your file to the fugitive unit.
-Their primary job is to tracks down and arrests those noncitizens who fail to report for removal.
+Their primary job is to track down and arrest those noncitizens who fail to report for removal.
 ICE agents could arrest you at your home, work, or school at any time.
 They often come in the middle of the night, when you are expected to be asleep at your home.

 If you are arrested, you will be kept in custody (detained) until travel arrangements can be made.
 Once you are listed as a fugitive, this information may also reach local law enforcement, who may share any information about your whereabouts with ICE.
 For example, if the police stop you for even a minor traffic offense, you may be arrested and held so that ICE can take you into custody.

-I have Final Order of Removal, but I am married to a US citizen spouse or I have a US citizen son or daughter who is 21 years of age.
+I have a Final Order of Removal, but I am married to a US citizen spouse or I have a US citizen son or daughter who is 21 years of age.

 In this scenario, the first step is to have your US citizen spouse, or US son/daughter to file a Form I-130 petition on your behalf.
 This application must be filed with USCIS.
-Once USCIS adjudicated your petition and approved the form, the foreign national (would be deportee) should either try to adjust their status in the USA or leave to consular processing at their home country depending on the circumstances of your case.
+Once USCIS adjudicated your petition and approved the form, the foreign national (would-be deportee) should either try to adjust their status in the USA or leave to consular processing at their home country depending on the circumstances of your case.

 The short answer is yes if you have a final order of removal.
-Having family ties in the US is not a defense to deportation.
+Having family ties in the US is not a defense against deportation.
 Nonetheless, you may file an application with ICE on Form I-246 to stay your deportation.
-It is within ICE sole discretion to stay your removal.
+It is within ICE's sole discretion to stay your removal.
 If granted, you may remain in the US but that does not give you any permanent resident status (green card).

 However, if you are a beneficiary of an approved I-130 petition, and you are considered an immediate relative of a US citizen (spouse, parent, child (under 21)), you may be eligible to adjust your status while in the USA.